If not Columbus, then who?

 The Columbus Expedition

 In 1492, Columbus departed from the Spanish city of Palos de la Frontera with three ships.
-Ironically, Spanish citizens were forced to contribute to the expedition, against their will, although that pales in comparison to some of Columbus’ other deeds.
+Ironically, Spanish citizens were forced to contribute to the expedition against their will, although that’s the smallest of Columbus’ sins.

-Fast forward a few weeks, and a lookout on one of the ships saw land.
+Fast forward a few weeks, and a lookout sailoron one of the ships saw land.
 The captain of that ship (not Columbus) confirmed the sighting and alerted Columbus.
-Columbus later maintained that he himself had already seen a light hours beforehand because the first man to see new land would earn a lifetime pension from the Spanish crown.
-Already, you’re probably starting to see that Columbus wasn’t really the nicest person.
+Seizing the opportunity, Columbus later maintained that he himself had already seen a light hours beforehand — because the first man to see new land would earn a lifetime pension from the Spanish crown.

 “They ought to make good and skilled servants, for they repeat very quickly whatever we say to them.
 I think they can very easily be made Christians, for they seem to have no religion.
 If it pleases our Lord, I will take six of them to Your Highnesses when I depart, in order that they may learn our language.”